JoeRibeiro/plankton_imager_classifier/README.md

 4. Remove FastAI implementation

 ## Known errors
-1. If you get the following error message: `ModuleNotFoundError: No module named 'pyarrow'`, then use `pip install pyarrow` in your environment
+1. If you get the following error message: `ModuleNotFoundError: No module named 'pyarrow'`, then use `pip install pyarrow` in your environment.
+2. If the batch fails due to corrupted files, activate the function `remove_corrupted_files()` in `main.py`.
+This will significantly increase the processing time as it runs over all files.
+Future implementations will integrate this function within the try-except in `inference.py`.